Alamofire/AlamofireImage/Documentation/AlamofireImage 2.0 Migration Guide.md

-# Alamofire 3.0 Migration Guide
+# AlamofireImage 2.0 Migration Guide

 AlamofireImage 2.0 is the latest major release of AlamofireImage, an image component library for Alamofire supporting iOS, Mac OS X and watchOS written in Swift.
 As a major release, following Semantic Versioning conventions, 2.0 introduces several API-breaking changes that one should be aware of.